Research

 What Should You Do After Failing the SQE?

-Score breakdown analysis: Prioritise any subject under 55%, but don’t ignore near-pass sections.
+Score breakdown analysis allows you to prioritise any subject scoring under 55%.
+Don’t ignore near-pass sections.

-New study format: If you self-studied, try a structured revision course.
+If you self-studied, consider a structured revision course.
 If you used a course, try more active learning methods.

-This reflection ensures you avoid repeating the same mistakes.
+This reflection helps ensure you don’t repeat the same mistakes.

 How Can You Build a Stronger Second-Attempt Study Plan?

-Try creating a 3–6 month plan with daily goals and progress tracking.
-This will help to prevent procrastination and lead you to prepare for your second attempt more efficiently.
+Create a 3–6 month plan with daily goals and progress tracking.
+This helps prevent procrastination and prepares you more efficiently for your second attempt.
 Allocate your time roughly as follows:

 40% on weak legal knowledge areas